George Bell (bishop): Supporter of the German resistance

 As a close friend of the German pastor Dietrich Bonhoeffer Bell knew precise details of German plans to assassinate Adolf Hitler.
 On 1 June 1942, Bell met Bonhoeffer in neutral Sweden, where the latter was acting as a secret courier for information on the German resistance.
 This information included the names of the participants from the armed forces in the planned assassination attempt on Hitler and coup against the Nazi regime.

 On his return, Bell passed this information on the German resistance movement on to Anthony Eden and tried to gain British government support for them.
 Bell also asked Eden, at the conspirators' request "to emphatically and publicly explain that the British government and its allies have no wish to enslave Germany, but only to remove Hitler, Himmler and their accessories" – in other words, to make a public declaration that the British would make a distinction between the Nazi regime and German people, so as the conspirators would be able to negotiate an armistice if they were successful.
-Yet after a month-long silence, Bell received a rough rebuttal, for the allies had concluded at the Casablanca conference to wage war until the unconditional surrender of Germany and to initiate area bombing.
+Yet after a month-long silence, Bell received a rough rebuttal, for the allies had concluded at the Casablanca Conference to wage war until the unconditional surrender of Germany and to initiate ariel bombing.
 Such moves made Bell unpopular in some quarters.
 Noël Coward's 1943 song "Don't Let's Be Beastly to the Germans", which expressed hostility to any distinction between the Germans and the Nazis, commented "We might send [the Germans] out some Bishops as a form of lease and lend".

 After the failure of the first attempt on Hitler's life and the arrest of some of the conspirators, Bell in vain tried to bring about a change in government attitudes to the German resistance.
-When the final failure came on 20 July 1944, Bell harshly criticised the British government as having made this failure a foregone conclusion, and reproached Eden for not sending help to the plotters in time despite having full knowledge of the plot.
+When the final failure came on 20 July 1944, Bell harshly criticised the British government as having made the failure a foregone conclusion and reproached Eden for not sending help to the plotters in time, despite having full knowledge of the plot.

 Considered as Archbishop of Canterbury

 In 1944 the Archbishop of Canterbury, William Temple, died after only two years in the post.
-Bell was considered a leading possibility to succeed him, but it was Geoffrey Fisher, Bishop of London, who was appointed.
+Bell was considered a strong candidate to succeed him, but Geoffrey Fisher, Bishop of London was appointed.
 Bishops of the Church of England at the time were chosen, ultimately, by the British prime minister and it is known that Winston Churchill strongly disapproved of Bell's speeches against bombing.
 It has been asserted that Bell would otherwise have been appointed, but this is debatable; there is evidence that Temple had thought Fisher a likely successor anyway.
 Bell's high posthumous reputation may have coloured later opinion.
 For example, Archbishop Rowan Williams said in 2008 that he thought Bell would have made a better Archbishop of Canterbury than Fisher.